01 of 08

 Materials Needed and Cutting Instructions

-This bag is super strong and durable to carry books and large enough for an overnight get away.
-The outside of the bag features a colorful section that creates outside pockets all the way around the bag and the bag lining give you the opportunity for secure inside pockets that has a zipper closure.
+This bag is super strong and durable to carry books and large enough for an overnight getaway.
+The outside of the bag features a colorful section that creates outside pockets all the way around the bag and the bag lining give you the opportunity to make secure inside pockets that have a zipper closure.
 The embellished webbing straps dress the bag up and offer all kinds of possibilities while making the bag strong and durable.

 - 2/3 yard of Colorful Contrast Fabric - almost any weight fabric can be used for the outside pocket fabric - If the fabric is lightweight, consider backing the fabric with fusible interfacing.

 - 2/3 yard lining fabric - a cotton or medium weight durable fabric.
 The contrasting pocket fabric can also be used for the lining but this additional amount must be supplied.
 A silky lining type fabric may not be a durable option for a book bag but would work fine for a clothing tote bag.

 - 3 1/3 to 3 2/3 yard of 1 1/2" wide webbing - the length is your preference.
 I like the longer length to have ample amount of strap to carry the bag on my shoulder.
 A shorter person may want less strap.
 Webbing Sources | Webbing Information

 - Optional: 3 2/3 yard of ribbon that is narrower than the webbing to embellish the webbing straps.
 The blue bag shown here uses 1" wide grosgrain ribbon and a homemade 1/2" wide bias tape made from the pocket fabric on top of the 1 1/2" webbing.
 The pink and black bag webbing is embellished with a single pink and black grosgrain ribbon.

 - One 9" all-purpose zipper for a pocket in the lining.
 (You can use a longer zipper and shorten it to the desired length)